telerik/blazor-docs/knowledge-base/grid-scroll-to-selected-row.md

 I would like to pre-select a row when the page is loaded, and I would like to show the grid with that row scrolled to the top, or sorted to appear on top.

 ## Solution
-You can find a selected row in the grid markup by the `k-state-selected` CSS class it has, and use a bit of JavaScript to scroll to it - browsers provide the `scrollIntoView()` method for that.
+You can find a selected row in the grid markup by the `k-selected` CSS class it has, and use a bit of JavaScript to scroll to it - browsers provide the `scrollIntoView()` method for that.

 With **row virtualization**, however, the selected row may not be rendered.
 That is why you need to find its position and scroll to it through the `Skip` parameter of the Grid.